 Glazing

-Glazing is a technique where a layer of transparent paint is applied over a dried layer of paint.
+Glazing is a technique where thin layers of paint are applied over a dried layer of paint.
 This creates a rich, deep color that is perfect for creating shadows and depth.
 This technique is great for creating a luminous effect.
 The medium can be mixed with any color or used as a clear glaze.

 Splattering

 Splattering is a technique where paint is flicked onto the surface using a brush or toothbrush.
-This creates a random, speckled effect that is great for creating a starry sky or a textured background.
+This creates a random, speckled effect.
+It’s a great way to create a starry sky or a textured background.
 It’s also used to create a more modern and abstract art.

 Fabric Painting